 "We found in quarter one this year, that 95% of our eligible staff went onto the system and completed that hand hygiene audit, which is just a fantastic achievement."

 Want to learn more?

-If I’m to pick out three critical impacts that InPhase have brought to us as an organisation, firstly, I’d say a single repository for all of our evidence and that provides a really high level of assurance to our trust board, our commissioners and our regulators.
-To have everything in the one system is just fantastic.
+“Firstly, I’d say a single repository for all of our evidence and that provides a really high level of assurance to our trust board, our commissioners and our regulators.
+To have everything in one system is just fantastic.

-So, what we found is, that the implementation of the system has almost shifted organically the leadership culture within the organisation, so it’s become much more distributed, where team leaders and service leads own this data, they own their own data in a way that the never did before, because it’s so visible to them.
+“What we found is, that the implementation of the system has almost shifted organically the leadership culture within the organisation, so it’s become much more distributed, where team leaders and service leads own this data, they own their own data in a way that the never did before because it’s so visible to them.